-If you blog about once a month or less frequently, when adding a site page, use the Blog or Blog Article page type within the site builder and hide those pages from navigation.
+If you plan to blog only a few times a year, when adding a site page, use the Blog or Blog Article page type within the Leadpages site builder and hide those pages from navigation.
 Add links to the blog posts from a section of a homepage or primary blog page.

-If you blog more than 2-3 times a month, set up a WordPress blog on a subdomain of a domain you have connected to your own web host.
+If you blog or plan to blog more than 2-3 times a month, we would recommend setting up a WordPress blog on a subdomain of a domain you have connected to your own web host.
 You’ll connect your site through your domain provider under the CNAME record.

 You can create